Parking Services Office

 A reasonable amount of time to remove a disabled vehicle is allowed when University Police is notified immediately.
 Parking disabled or unregistered vehicles on campus is prohibited.

-Buffalo State assumes no responsibility for motor vehicles and/or their contents.
+The college assumes no responsibility for motor vehicles and/or their contents.
 Do not leave valuables in sight in your vehicle.
+Always lock your vehicle.

 Vehicle Immobilizers and Vehicle Tows